Emmanuel Piñol

 Emmanuel "Manny" Fantin Piñol (born December 16, 1953) is a Filipino politician, journalist, writer, agriculture advocate and agribusinessman.
-He most recently served in President Rodrigo Duterte's cabinet as chairman of the Mindanao Development Authority (2019–2021) and Secretary of Agriculture (2016–2019).
+He served in President Rodrigo Duterte's cabinet as chairman of the Mindanao Development Authority (2019–2021) and Secretary of Agriculture (2016–2019).

 Born and raised in M'lang, Cotabato, he served as the town's mayor from 1995 to 1998.
 He then served as governor (1998–2007) and vice governor (2007–2010) of Cotabato.
 He had also worked for the National Grains Authority and was previously a radio and print journalist.

 Early life and education

 Piñol was born on December 16, 1953, in Bialong, M'lang, in the then-undivided province of Cotabato.
-He is the second eldest of 11 children born into an immigrant Karay·a family from Dingle and Pototan in Iloilo.
+He is the second eldest of 11 children born into an immigrant Karay-a family from Dingle and Pototan in Iloilo.
 His siblings include, from oldest to youngest, Patricio Piñol, Magpet Mayor Efren Piñol, Cotabato 2nd District Representative Bernardo Piñol, Jr., M'lang Mayor Joselito Piñol, Noli Piñol Sr., Gerardo Piñol, Ferdinand Piñol, Nilo Piñol, and Cotabato Provincial Board member Socrates Piñol.
 He grew up in the family's rice farm and completed his primary, intermediate, and secondary education in M'lang where he was class valedictorian.

 He worked in media starting in 1976.
 He was a disc jockey for DXCM, the radio station of the University of Mindanao, and a radio journalist and newswriter for DXMS in Cotabato City.

 He is a graduate of the University of Southern Mindanao with a bachelor's degree in Development Communication (2006) and a master's degree in Rural and Economic Development (2008).
 In June 2018, he graduated again from the University of Southern Mindanao after finishing his doctoral degree in rural development.